 So what should you do if you are concerned by bookmaker cookies?

-Well you could of course delete the data every time you finish a web browsing session.
+Well you could of course you could delete the data every time you finish a web browsing session.

 In fact you can set this up in a couple of minutes and is fairly straightforward to do.

 In this following section we’ll go through a step-by-step process of clearing your existing cookies and setting up an automatic “clear cookies” every time you close your web browser.

 Don’t worry we’ll still keep your autofill data for usernames and passwords, so you don’t need to complete this every time you log into websites, this is purely meta data stored in cookies.

 1. Tap on the Chrome Icon